Connected. Autonomous. Smart. Electrified.

 Those trends are shaping the future of heavy equipment.
 But the necessary product capabilities to enable them increase complexity, particularly with greater interaction between mechanics, electronics, and software.
 To avoid getting stuck in endless iterations, heavy equipment manufacturers are drastically revising their approaches to equipment performance engineering.
 Are you with them?

-In a recent report, Tech-Clarity has also described the tremendous business value of predictive equipment performance engineering, as well as its potential to unlock new levels of innovation and performance.
-Download the report here to discover how increasing performance engineering maturity through virtual prototypes and holistic modeling can improve efficiency and reduce costs.
+In a recent report, Tech-Clarity, a U.S.-based research firm that studies the business vale of technology, describes the tremendous business value of predictive equipment performance engineering, as well as its potential to unlock new levels of innovation and performance.
+Discover how increasing performance engineering maturity through virtual prototypes and holistic modeling can improve efficiency and reduce costs.

 The findings described in the Tech-Clarity report correspond well to Siemens’ vision on which components should be part of predictive equipment performance engineering to be successful with today’s complex product design and engineering.
 Siemens also converted that vision into a comprehensive set of software solutions.
 Most of those relate to one of the following three categories: